Museum & Science Center

 Created in 2012 by Living Lenses, a small group of creatives who make art out of diverse mediums

 The public art piece in front of the Museum, Earth Tone represents our Earth in a spiraling orbit around the sun and the galaxy.
-Visitors can ring the bell on top of the sphere, which simulates the Earth’s fundamental vibration as it oscillates through space.
+Visitors can ring the bell on top of the sphere, which simulates the Earth’s fundamental vibration as it oscillates through space, then head indoors for a different perspective from the second-floor kaleidoscope.

 Featuring “singing” Tesla coils, Electricity Theater is a display of brilliant lightning zaps accompanied by popular music.
 Visitors watch the dark theater become splashed with light via twin solid-state Tesla coils, and allow their inner spark to ignite as they explore the excitement of electricity and all that goes with it.